electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/technology/uiandoperations/mmi/_index.md

 ---
-title: Audi Q6 e-tron MMI
+title: Audi A6 e-tron MMI
 linktitle: Audi MMI
-description: Audi Q6 e-tron is equipped with the latest evolution stage of its MMI operating concepts with the MMI touch response.
+description: Audi A6 e-tron is equipped with the latest evolution stage of its MMI operating concepts with the MMI touch response.
 weight: 1
 ---
 <!-- markdownlint-disable MD033 -->
-The Audi MMI® (Multi Media Interface) system was created to streamline the controls for audio, vehicle settings, and available navigation under a common interface, thereby reducing the number of buttons for a cleaner interior appearance.
+The MMI panoramic display, with its curved design and OLED technology, consists of the 11.9-inch Audi virtual cockpit and the 14.5-inch MMI touch display and, together with the 10.9-inch MMI front passenger display, forms a digital stage with visually clear design.

-{{< sitefiguresized thumb="models/q6-e-tron/technology/uiandoperations/mmi/mmi_3_st.jpg" width="3000" height="2077" title="Audi Q6 e-tron with virtual cockpit, MMI screen and MMI front passenger screen" >}}
+{{< sitefiguresized thumb="models/a6-e-tron/technology/uiandoperations/mmi/mmi_2_st.jpg" width="3000" height="2250" title="Audi A6 e-tron with virtual cockpit, MMI screen and MMI front passenger screen" >}}

 ## Passenger screen

-{{< sitefiguresized thumb="models/q6-e-tron/technology/uiandoperations/mmi/passengerscreen_1.jpg" width="3000" height="2249" title="Audi Q6 e-tron front passenger screen" >}}
+{{< sitefiguresized thumb="models/a6-e-tron/technology/uiandoperations/mmi/mmi_3.jpg" width="3000" height="2249" title="Audi A6 e-tron front passenger screen" >}}